-ASTM D5331 Standard Test Method for Evaluation of Mechanical Handling of Unitized Loads Secured with Stretch Wrap Films
+ASTM D5331 Mechanical Handling of Unitized Loads Secured with Stretch Wrap Films

 For the purposes of this standard the following terms are defined:

-- Large shipping case or crate- a shipping container (any material) of size and weight that requires mechanical handling.
-This unit can weight from 100lbs to many tons.
+Large shipping case or create- a shipping container (any material) of size and weight that requires mechanical handling.
+This unit can weigh from 100lbs to many tons.
 It can be secured or carried by a base or pallet.
 A frame may be provided to stabilize rigidity throughout the container.

 ASTM D5331 is often used to compare the performance of unitizing films.
 However, it can also be used to compare one kind of wrapping material used in different wrap cycles.
 It is important to note that there has not been a direct correlation established between test result and field performance.
 Rather, the test simulates mechanical handling during all distribution phases.
 A user can customize the test to simulate a particular distribution environment.
 To do this the user may use discretion to establish test levels and the number of test cycles.

 Significance of ASTM D5331 Unitized Loads Package Testing

 The two apparatuses used in this test are the load wrapping apparatus and the mechanical handling apparatus.
 The load wrapping apparatus is a machine that wraps the test load.
 This method should be as close as possible to the actual method of wrapping that is used in production prior to shipping.

 The mechanical handling will be determined by the test method.
 To prepare the test loads, begin by arranging the packages in a manner that is similar to actual production.
 They may be loaded in layers or stacked on a pallet or slip sheet.
 The load should then be wrapped with the unitizing film using a predetermined percent stretch and wrap cycle.